by Paul Hiebert

 The second part of our definition of culture is "ideas."
 In addition to patterns of behavior, culture is made up of systems of shared concepts by which people carve up their worlds, of beliefs by which they organize these concepts into rational schemes, and of values by which they set their goals and judge their actions.
 Viewed in this way, culture is the model that provides the people in a society with a description and an explanation of reality.
 Obviously, there are many differences among the mental images people have of the world; nevertheless, there must be a great deal of consensus within a society if communication and organization are to be possible.

 The relationship between ideas and behavior is complex.
-In the first place, as children, we learn the cognitive schemes of our society in behavior contexts.
+In the first place, as children, we learn the cognitive schemes of our society in behavioral contexts.
 But in time these models become the maps whereby we set our goals and plan our courses of action.
-Patterned behavior takes on meaning only as it is linked to ideas, and learning to live in a culture involves not only learning new patterns of behavior but also the idea systems that lie behind them.
+Patterned behavior takes on meaning only as it is linked to ideas, and learning to live in a culture involves learning not only jnew patterns of behavior but also the idea systems that lie behind them.

 While behavior is linked to concepts and beliefs, the correspondence between them is by no means perfect.
 On the one hand, people do not always live up to their own ideals or to other people's expectations of them.
 On the other, they may acquire behavior patterns without learning their meanings or adopt patterns whose meanings have been lost.
 Cultures constantly change as new meanings are assigned to existing behavioral forms or as old meanings are forgotten.
 An illustration of this is the lapel buttonholes on men's business suits, which once served the useful function of buttoning up the collar.
 Nowadays, they are almost meaningless and are often omitted altogether.
 The result of such changes is often "cultural lag," in which forms and meanings change out of phase with one another.